xufeishao/xufeishao/README.md

 ### Hi there 👋
+ A former business owner enthusiastic about the World of Data.
+Welcome to my respositories.
+ - I’m currently learning Power BI, SQL, Python and more...
+ - The repositories include some showcases I have done in data analytics.

 <!--
 **xufeishao/xufeishao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.